mohamedhafez/parallelizer/README.md

 ==> [6, 3, <ZeroDivisionError: divided by 0>]
 ```

+If you no longer need the thread pool, you can shut it down to destroy its threads: `p.shutdown`

 Also, an instance of Parallelizer is, of course, threadsafe.
 Feel free to have just one global/class instance that you use from many different threads.

 ##Installation